 I will not oppose the thought completely,

-However, that is not the factual truth.
+However, that is not the factual truth as there are many healthy Indian options available.

 Food offered during special occasions and at restaurants are specially made to entice and satisfy our occasional craving for popular, not necessarily healthy eats.